lorikayman/spiral-knights-narratology-deep-dive/src/lib/rebis_theory.md

 </BookCitation>

+Through this ditinction, the __pentacle-like appearance and role of devilite ritual circles attains scale of the circles of art__, _merging the two distinct concepts into one_, -- a notion we might think of as a generally applicable in fantasy genre of fiction as a whole.

+##### Sigil Of a Cross

-It is due to those similarities and general themes found in the Key, we propose, that fiendish symbols in the ritual circles are derived from the shapes of symbols of Hebrew alphabet in "The Key of Solomon the King".
+In that context of merging meanings, we propose, due to those similarities and general themes found in the Key, fiendish symbols in the ritual circles are derived from _Hebrew alphabet_, possessing significance in `The Key of Solomon the King`.

-Lastly, fiends had carved one nowhere else seen sigil on corrupted tortodrones' back of the shell along with other commonly seen sigils, depicted as a __circled cross__.
-This description is closely similar to _pictograph of letter Teth "𐤈" of Phoenician alphabet_, and _Middle Semitic script_, and eventually evolving into the _letter Teth "ט" of early and modern Hebrew alphabet_, used in "The Key of Solomon the King".
-In the Key, Early Hebrew alphabet was at the foundation of the _Alphabet of Magic, used by the Key_, with an addition of several other systems, notably, Malachim alphabet.
-Then, from Hebrew alphabet, letter teth became __Theta "Θ" of Greek alphabet__.
+Fiends had carved one nowhere else seen sigil on corrupted tortodrones' back of the shell along with other commonly seen sigils, depicted as a __circled cross__.

+With the context of devilite sigils being reminiscent of Hebrew alphabet, we can attempt to categorize this sigil.
+This description is closely similar to _pictograph of letter Teth "𐤈" of Phoenician alphabet_ or of _Middle Semitic script_, and eventually evolving into the _letter Teth "ט" of early and modern Hebrew alphabet_, used in `The Key of Solomon the King`.
+In the Key, Early Hebrew alphabet was at the foundation of the _Alphabet of Magic, used by the Key_, with an addition of several other systems, notably, _Malachim alphabet_.

+Then, from Hebrew alphabet, letter "teth" became letter _Theta "Θ"_ of _Greek alphabet_.
 Malachim alphabet will be relevant in the context of the Underworld designs, discussed in regards to the [Nefarious Imp](#nefarious-imp-arctic-plot).

-Letter theta, on par with our [suggestion](#technology-alchemy-and-Isoran-redesigns) of symbol of Salt - "🜔", - we can suggest, could be a prototype for the symbol of energy.
-If we are to integrate this idea, theta would serve as a symbol, but the meaning referring to alchemical salt.
-The symbolic meaning of pictograph of letter teth across Semitic script and Old Hebrew alphabet is connected to a depiction of a pot of a wheel, and of a connection to earth and nature.
+Letter theta in particular has resemblence of the symbol of energy, which we [linked](#technology-alchemy-and-Isoran-redesigns) with the _alchemical symbol of Salt -- "🜔"_.
+We can suggest, that the greek alphabet may be significant to the symbolism of energy, and yet, the connection to concepts attributed to the inverted symbol of energy might coincidentally iffirm the alchimical interpretation, rather than Greek mythology.

-The reminiscence of letter theta of the symbol of energy might mean an existence of several inspirations, as it was seen in prior chapters.
-So, for energy to possess same motif of using multiple sources is not out of the established pattern so far.
+The reminiscence of letter theta of the symbol of energy might sign existence of several inspirations, not directly being true but coincidental as much as the above logic of the symbol's origin through language was built.

-Considering presented Underworld cultural and linguistic motifs, could this cultural and linguistic relation to potentially alchemical or greek inspirations be extrapolated onto the relation between Underworld and civilizations of material realm which possess symbol of energy, weather it was heavenly kingdom or Isorans, albeit without involvement of titans?
+Yet, considering presented by Underworld cultural and occult motifs in the context of other sigilas and ritual circles, could this cultural or alchemical relation and invocation of older texts be extrapolated onto the relation between Underworld and civilizations of material realm, which possess symbol of energy and _knowledge of ritual circles, derived from a single "ancient" or occult civilization of devilites_?

+Those notions does not explain the existence of the circular symbol on tortodrones' back, which makes us think of more direct interpretation of the symbolic meaning of the unique sigil representing theme of tortodrones and their creators, as affiliated with forest and nature.

+At that, if we were to selectively find the exact meaning of the symbol in an abstract context, we would find one interpretation, which states that the symbolic meaning of pictograph of letter teth across Semitic script and Old Hebrew alphabet is connected to a depiction of a _pot or a wheel, and of a connection to earth and nature_.

+Despite a semi-fitting meaning, it does not reveal more information on tortodrones nor their relation to devilites, but the nature of that information -- as derived of a niche subject of differences and evolution between scripts, -- had to be seen here as coincidental most likely.

 ##### Summoning from Underworld